Orange-OpenSource/documentare-simdoc/doc/simdoc-server/run-image.md

 # Docker survival guide

+ - to check if docker works correctly on the machine: `docker run hello-world`
  - to ps: `docker ps`
  - then to kill: `docker kill container-id`
  - then to run a shell in the container: `docker exec -ti container-id bash`